realtyna/mvc-core-docs/docs/basic-usage/components.md

 ## Usage concept
 Components are used to create cleaner and more structured plugins.
-So you should try to contain of all of your logic in its own component with no dependency to other components. of course sometimes these dependencies are unavoidable.
+So you should try to contain all of your logic in its own component with no dependency to other components. of course sometimes these dependencies are unavoidable.